mbrubeck/agate/README.md

 When one or more `--hostname`s are specified, Agate will check that the hostnames and port in request URLs match the specified hostnames and the listening ports.
 If Agate is behind a proxy on another port and receives a request with an URL specifying the proxy port, this port may not match one of Agate's listening ports and the request will be rejected: it is possible to disable the port check with `--skip-port-check`.

+If Agate receives a request using an IP address in the URL, it will check that the IP address from the URL matches the local IP address of the TCP connection.
+Because Unix sockets do not have an IP address, this check cannot be performed and any IP address will be permitted via Unix sockets.

 ### Certificates

 Agate has support for using multiple certificates with the `--certs` option.
 Agate will thus always require that a client uses SNI, which should not be a problem since the Gemini specification also requires SNI to be used.